aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

     .. figure:: data/output_spdx_tv_file.png

-    After the files section, there's a section for licences under a ``#Licences`` title, with the following information for each licence:
+    After the files section, there's a section for licenses under a ``#Licences`` title, with the following information for each license:

     .. hlist::
         :columns: 3